-- Save sent messages.
+Save sent messages.
 Select Yes to set the phone to save sent multimedia messages in the Sent items folder.
-If you select No, the sent messages are not saved. - Allow multimedia reception.
-Choose No, Yes or In home network to use multimedia service.
+If you select No, the sent messages are not saved.

+- Allow multimedia reception.
+Choose No, Yes or In home network to use the multimedia service.
 If you choose In home network, you cannot receive multimedia messages when outside your home network. - Incoming multimedia messages.
 Select Retrieve to set the phone to automatically fetch newly received multimedia messages, or select Reject if you do not wish to receive multimedia messages.

-- Connection settings.
+This setting is not shown if the Allow multimedia reception is set to No. - Connection settings.
 Define WAP connection settings for retrieving multimedia messages.
 Activate the set where you want to save the connection settings and then edit the settings. - Settings' name.
 Key in the new name for the connection set and press OK. - Homepage.
-Key in the homepage address of the WAP service that you want to use, press 1 ap for a dot, and press OK. - Session mode.
+Key in the homepage address of the WAP service that you want to use, press for a dot, and press OK. - Session mode.
 Select Permanent or Temporary. - Data bearer, Select GPRS. - GPRS access point.
-Key in the access point name and press OK.
-An access point name is needed to establish a connection to a GPRS network.
-You obtain the access point name from your network operator or service provider. - IP address.
+Key in the access point name to establish a connection to a GPRS network and press OK.
+Contact your network operator or service provider for the access point name. - IP address.
 Key in the address, press + for a dot, and press OK.
 You obtain the IP address from your network operator or service provider. - Authentication type.
 Select Secure or Normal. - User name.
-Key in the user name and press OK. - Password.
+Key in the user name and press OK.

+- Password.
 Key in the password and press OK. - Allow adverts.
 You can receive or reject advertisements.
+This setting is not shown if the Allow multimedia reception is set to No.